 Raymond Williams described culture as one of the most difficult words in the English language.
 It crosses disciplines and holds multiple meanings.
 It designates things and processes.
 Historically culture meant ‘civilisation’; more recently the meaning has shifted towards the entertainment and education sector, but importantly this has been accompanied by an ongoing negotiation about what might constitute the objects, activities, agents and interpretations of cultural production.

-The course will make use of London’s wealth of collections, archives and creative practitioners, staging the teaching in relation to ‘live’ resources.
-Key focuses of the course are collections and archives, including those that are institutional, personal and /or produced in the context of creative art practices, which you will address from both theoretical and practical standpoints.
-Collections and archives are historical constructions as much as physical (or other), and the course encourages you to see them as discursive, technological, social and political.
+The Course makes use of London’s many collections, archives and creative practitioners, staging the teaching in relation to ‘live’ resources.
+Key focusses of the Course are collections and archives, including those that are institutional, personal and/or produced in the context of creative art practices, which you will address from both theoretical and practical standpoints.

-The course is taught by a team of tutors who bridge academic research and writing and professional practices of criticism, journalism, art, exhibition design, curating and collections management, most of whom developed and currently teach on the successful BA Criticism, Communication and Curation: Arts and Design degree.
-We will support your acquisition of high-level critical and practical skills enabling you to work in the field of art and culture or progress to a research degree.
-MA CCC aspires to generate criticality, as a skill and mode of address, applicable both within and outside the Humanities.
-The course’s main aim is to take research based in the academic environment and make it accessible to larger or new audiences.
+The Course is taught by a team of tutors who bridge academic research and writing and professional practices of criticism, journalism, art, exhibition design, curating and collections management.
+They will support your acquisition of critical and practical skills enabling you to work in the field of art and culture or progress to a research degree (PhD).

 Information for international students